laszlocph/gimlet-documentation/src/pages/concepts/escape-hatches.md

 ---
 title: Escape hatches
 pageTitle: Gimlet - Escape hatches
-description: "Developer platforms need to be opinionated to be able to provide a robust and good developer experience.
-But platforms may become limiting for this very reason."
+description: 'Developer platforms need to be opinionated to be able to provide a robust and good developer experience.
+But platforms may become limiting for this very reason.'
 ---

 Developer platforms need to be opinionated to be able to provide a robust and good developer experience.